lantunes/netomaton/README.md

 is of size _N_<sub>tot</sub> *X* _N_<sub>tot</sub>, where _N_<sub>tot</sub>
 represents the total number of nodes (i.e. cells) in the network.
 Each non-zero entry in **A** represents the existence of a link.
-The value of the entry represents a weight.
-The matrix **A** contains information about the existence of links, and their direction.
+The value of the entry represents a link weight.
+The matrix **A** thus contains information about the existence of links, and their direction.

 The network is evolved for *T* timeteps.
 The activity of the network is